Introduction to Hypothesis Testing in R – Learn every concept from Scratch!

 > data(cars) > cor.test(~ speed + dist, data = cars, method = 'spearman', exact = F)

-Here you examine the data of cars, which comes built into R. The formula is slightly different from the one that you used previously.
+Here you examine the data of cars, which comes built-in in R. The formula is slightly different from the one that you used previously.
 Here you specify both variables to the right of the ~.
 You also give the name of the data as a separate instruction.
-All the additional instructions are available when using the formula syntax as well as the subset instruction.
-If your data contains a separate grouping column, you can specify the samples to use from it by using an instruction along the following commands:
+All the additional instructions are available while using the formula syntax as well as the subset instruction.

 When you have categorical data, you can look for associations between categories by using the chi-squared test.
 Routines to achieve this is possible by using the chisq.test() command.